jr0dd/home-ops/README.md

 ## :handshake:&nbsp; Community

 Thanks to all the people who donate their time to the [k8s@home](https://github.com/k8s-at-home/) community.
-This repo would not exist if it wasn't for their work.
+This repo would not exist if it wasn't for the shared knowledge.

 If you want to learn more start with this template [here](https://github.com/k8s-at-home/template-cluster-k3s/)